-While cruising down this famous river, you’ll spot some top sights like French Quarter, Jackson Square, or Garden District – but from an entirely new angle!
-Plus let’s not forget how gorgeous that Mississippi scenery is.
+While cruising down this famous river, you’ll spot some top sights like the French Quarter, Jackson Square, or Garden District – but from an entirely new angle!
+Plus, let’s not forget how gorgeous the Mississippi scenery is.

-If you’re thinking about getting on a riverboat tour, remember these things.
-First off, reserve your spot ahead of time when everyone else is trying to do the same thing.
-Secondly, peek at the weather forecast beforehand so you don’t end up wasting your money due to some lousy weather conditions.
-Lastly, shield yourself from those UV rays with some sunscreen and a hat before setting sail.
+Remember these things if you’re considering getting on a riverboat tour.
+First, reserve your spot when everyone else is trying to do the same thing.
+Secondly, peek at the weather forecast beforehand so you don’t waste your money due to lousy weather conditions.
+Lastly, shield yourself from those UV rays with sunscreen and a hat before setting sail.

 3.8.
 Visit Mardi Gras

-Aside from checking out the displays themselves, you can also discover more about what makes Mardi Gras so important to New Orleans’ customs & way of life.
-More than just one big bash – this celebration has its roots embedded deep in NOLA’s history as well as being a chance for locals to connect over their shared heritage.
+Aside from checking out the displays, you can also discover more about what makes Mardi Gras so important to New Orleans’ customs & way of life.
+More than just one big bash – this celebration has its roots deep in NOLA’s history and allows locals to connect over their shared heritage.

-If you wanna check out Mardi Gras World, keep in mind that they charge an entrance fee.
-But honestly, it’s totally worth paying to see all the cool stuff and find out about Mardi Gras’ past.
+If you want to check out Mardi Gras World, remember that they charge an entrance fee.
+But honestly, it’s worth paying to see all the cool stuff and learn about Mardi Gras’ past.
 Moreover, discounts may be accessible to children, senior citizens, or students.

 3.9.
 Experience Live Music on Frenchmen Street

-So when you find yourself on Frenchman Street, be sure not to miss out on some of our recommended joints where great tunes reign supreme!
-Swing by The Spotted Cat Music Club which offers an intimate setting along with excellent acts or head over to d.b.a., known for its relaxed ambiance alongside impressive artists performing regularly.
+So, when you find yourself on Frenchman Street, don’t miss out on some of our recommended joints where great tunes reign supreme!
+Swing by The Spotted Cat Music Club offers an intimate setting along with excellent acts, or head over to d.b.a., known for its relaxed ambiance alongside impressive artists performing regularly.